 Kohli credited his wife for directing him back to his original goal after holding unfulfilling jobs.
 He got his GED in 2013, and then he went on to complete an associate degree at a community college in Delaware.

 In 2017, he enrolled in Penn State World Campus, taking two to three courses at a time to finish his next goal, a bachelor’s degree.
 He graduated in 2019 with a Bachelor of Science in Finance.

 “I never thought I would be able to go to college.
 I was lucky enough to be accepted, and now I’m graduating,” he said in 2019.

-A bachelor’s degree could be just what some need to switch into a new field.
-Take David Bacino.
+A bachelor’s degree could be just what some people need to take a big step and change their careers.

 He said that when he decided to go back to school in 2019, he wanted a degree that would teach him skills that could be useful in an administrative role at the fire department or in another career.